sonic-net/SONiC/doc/bgp_loading_optimization/bgp-loading-optimization-hld.md

 Each flush corresponds to a redis `SET` operation in `APPL_DB`, which triggers the `PUBLISH` event, then all subscribers get notified of the updates in `APPL_DB`, perform Redis `GET` operations to fetch the new route information from `APPL_DB`.

 That means, a single `pipeline` flush not only leads to redis `SET`, but also `PUBISH` and `GET`, hence a high flush frequency would cause a huge volumn of `REDIS` I/O traffic.
 However, the original `pipeline` flush frequency is decided by the routes incoming frequency and the `pipeline` size, which is unnecessarily high and hurts performance.

+In the original design, the performance here is not very critical since the bottleneck lies in the downstream modules.
+But with the downstream `orchagent` getting faster, the performance here then matters, we should avoid flushing on each route arrival to reduce I/O.

 #### APPL_DB does redundant housekeeping
 When `orchagent` consumes `APPL_DB` with `pops()`, as Figure 3 shows, `pops` function not only reads from `route_table_set` to retrieve route prefixes, but also utilizes these prefixes to delete the entries in the temporary table `_ROUTE_TABLE` and write into the stable table `ROUTE_TABLE`, while at the same time transferring messages to `addToSync` procedure.
 The transformation from temporary tables to the stable tables causes much traffic but is actually not worth the time.